Compensation of Phase Noise in Massive-MIMO Uplink Communications Based on Expectation-Maximization Algorithm: Introduction

 \item The performance of the proposed receiver is compared with that of the solution proposed in \cite{Yang19}, adapted to our scenario of coded transmission and Wiener PN model.

 \item The Cram\'er-Rao bound is extended to the more general system model of this paper, while \cite{Tarable14} contains a derivation of the Cram\'er-Rao bound for the scenario in \cite{Tarable13}.

 \item Many more simulation results are shown, in comparison with \cite{Tarable21}, which does not give the details of the algorithm.
-A thorough analysis of the algorithm complexity is given for the first time. \end{itemize} } The remaining of this paper is structured as follows.
+A thorough analysis of the algorithm complexity is given for the first time. \end{itemize}

+The remaining of this paper is structured as follows.
 In Section II, we describe the system under consideration, with Subsection II-B devoted to the description of the pilot transmission scheme and of the assumptions made on channel estimation.
 In Section III, the EM-based receiver is described, with particular emphasis on the phase estimator (Subsection III-A) and a brief description of the MIMO demodulator (Subsection III-B).
 Section IV derives the Bayesian Cram\'er-Rao bound.
 Section V shows the simulation results, both in terms of MSE (Subsection V-A), BER (Subsection V-B), and average number of receiver iterations and steepest-descent steps (Subsection V-C), and it looks as well into the algorithm complexity and latency (Subsection V-D).
 Finally, Section VI draws some conclusions.